 Simply take a picture of the space you want to stage, choose from a variety of floor and wall colors, and change out different types of furniture with the click of a button.
 All the design with none of the financial commitment?
 Yes, please!

-You’ve found your perfect home and now it’s time to pack up and move out.
-As you begin to pack you notice just how much stuff you’ve accumulated over the years.
+You’ve found your perfect home, and now it’s time to pack up and move out.
+As you begin to pack, you notice just how much stuff you’ve accumulated over the years.
 From an extra microwave to an untouched mountain bike, it’s time to let go and save space in your new house.
 With Letgo, sellers can essentially have an online garage sale.
 Take a picture of the object and post it on the app within minutes.
 Buyers have the option to message you and meet based on a mutual location.

 Pinterest is the app that could fit in many categories.
 From planning a party to décor inspiration, Pinterest is your go-to place for images and links to helpful articles or blogs.
 We suggest using the app for packing and organizing as you move from one house to the next.

 Simply search for a topic like “garage cleaning tips” or “moving across states” and browse through the images for more information.
-Save the images you like (pins) to a virtual board to view them again later.
+Save the photos you like (pins) to a virtual board to view them again later.